Getting Started

 Positive feedback is great to keep us motivated, but advance students are eager for critical feedback to improve.
 Studies show that actioning feedback is more strongly and consistently related to academic achievement than any other tutor intervention.

-Using Mindmaps to plan content
+Using mind maps to plan content

-This short video will provide an overview of using Mind maps to capture initial thoughts on an assignment, develop ideas & synthesise information.
+This short video will provide an overview of using mind maps to capture initial thoughts on an assignment, develop ideas & synthesise information.

 Effective Paraphrasing